-- the progress, timing and completion of our ongoing and planned clinical trials and nonclinical studies; - our ability to receive, and the timing of receipt of, future regulatory approvals for our product candidates and the costs related thereto; - the scope, progress, results and costs of our ongoing and planned operations; - the costs associated with expanding our operations and building our sales and marketing capabilities; - our ability to establish strategic collaborations; - the cost and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the revenue, if any, received from commercial sales of our products, if approved; and - potential new product candidates we identify and attempt to develop.
+- the progress, timing and completion of our ongoing and planned clinical trials and nonclinical studies; - · our ability to receive, and the timing of receipt of, future regulatory approvals for our product candidates and the costs related thereto; - the scope, progress, results and costs of our ongoing and planned operations; - the costs associated with expanding our operations and building our sales and marketing capabilities; - our ability to establish strategic collaborations; - the cost and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the revenue, if any, received from commercial sales of our products, if approved; and - potential new product candidates we identify and attempt to develop.

 Until such time, if ever, as we can generate substantial product revenue from sales of any of our current or future product candidates, to support our material cash requirements in the near-term (within one year) and long-term (beyond one year), we will need to seek additional equity or debt financing or potential collaboration, license or development agreements to provide the capital required to maintain or expand our operations, continue the development of our product candidate, build our sales and marketing capabilities, promote brand identity, develop or acquire complementary technologies, products or businesses, or provide for our working capital requirements and other operating and general corporate purposes.
 If we raise additional capital by issuing equity securities and/or equity-linked securities, the percentage ownership of our existing stockholders may be reduced, and accordingly these stockholders may experience substantial dilution.
-We may also issue equity securities and/or equity-linked securities that include liens on our assets and covenants limiting or restricting our ability to take specific actions such as incurring additional debt.
-Debt financing could also be required to erequired to relinquish some rights to our current or future products or revenue streams or grant licenses on terms that are not favorable to us.
-If such financing is not available on satisfactory terms, or is not available at all, we may be required to delay, scale back or eliminate the development of our current or future products and other business.
+We may also issue equity securities and/or equity-linked securities that provide rights, preferences and privileges senior to those of our common stock.
+Any additional debt financing, if obtained, may, involve agreements that include liens on our assets and covenants limiting or restricting our ability to take specific actions such as incurring additional debt.
+Debt financing could also be required to be repaid regardless of our operating results.
+If we raise funds through collaborations, license or development agreements, we may be required to relinquish some rights to our current or future products or revenue streams or grant licenses on terms that are not favorable to us.
+If such financing is not available on satisfactory terms, or is not available at all, we may be required to delay, scale back or eliminate the development of our current or future product candidates and other business.